fyyyyy/DCS-for-MSFS/README.md

 Connecting DCS Flight Model with Microsoft Flight Simulator.
 See [on youtube](https://www.youtube.com/channel/UCZobogo5kNABPsUp_W4tU0Q)

-This is only for experienced developers, normal users please wait for the EXE installer.
+This is only for developers, normal users please wait for the EXE installer.

 # Installation